holdex/developers/docs/CONTRIBUTING.md

 ## PR Requirements

-All PRs, whether for source code, design, or copy changes, must comply with our PR Requirements.
+All PRs, whether for source code, design, or copy changes, must comply with the following requirements.

 > [!WARNING]
 > PRs that do not correspond to the following criteria are usually rejected.

+Before marking your PR as ready for review, confirm:

+- [ ] Commits are signed
+- [ ] PR scope fits within 3–4 hours of work
+- [ ] All CI checks pass
+- [ ] PR is linked to a Problem issue
+- [ ] At least one reviewer is assigned
+- [ ] Time is reported
+- [ ] PR title follows `type(scope): action` naming convention

-## Commit Signature Verification
+### Commit Signature Verification

 For the security and integrity of our project, we require all contributors to sign their commits.